 If you love sweet food, have you ever thought of the best Filipino desserts?
 The Philippines is such a rich source of natural ingredients: rice, banana, coconut… and they have created great treats by combining these components.

-I will provide you with a list of more than 30 fabulous Filipino desserts that many people love.
-Whether it’s sweet soup, cookies, or ice cream, they are all able to lift your mood or and fill your heart with warmth.
+I will provide you with many fabulous Filipino treats many people love.
+Whether it’s sweet soup, cookies, or ice cream, they can lift your mood or fill your heart with warmth.

 Are you curious to find out about these fantastic treats?